ruby/www.ruby-lang.org/en/news/_posts/2014-11-13-ruby-2-1-5-is-released.md

 ## Release Comment

-Sorry for the inconvenience of frequently releases.
+Sorry for the inconvenience of frequent releases.
 Thanks to everyone who gave the cooperation to release.